tarhelypark/kickstart/README.md

 - Download centos network ISO from http://mirror.centos.org/centos/6/isos/
 - Boot from the ISO file
-- On the boot screen press _TAB_ and write 'ks=_config-file.cfg_' at the end of configuration line
+- On the boot screen press _TAB_ and write 'ks=_config-file-url_' at the end of configuration line where _config-file-url_ is the full URL of kickstart configuration file (you can use short link provided for every config file)
 - Press enter and autmatic installation will start

 Config file naming